predicatemike/predigame-zombie/README.md

 It's possible to have your blue forces automate a self defense.
 This code is a bit weird and it still may allow hostiles to kill blue forces.

 **Step 1:** Define a self-defense function
 This code checks all directions to see if any red forces are within `5` blocks.
-If your blue force is not a Piggy, you'll want to change `HAPPY` to `ATTACK`.
-When a red force is nearby, Piggy performs an air shot -- instantly killing the enemy.
+When a red force is nearby, the blue throws some self defense flares -- instantly killing the enemy.
 ```python
 def blue_defend(actor):
    """ activate self defense """